Detecting and forecasting tipping points from sample variance alone: Discussion

 Apart from machine learning approaches, which we will discuss below, there are other EWS methods that aim to infer whether a bifurcation is imminent, or forecast the location of the bifurcation point.
 These approaches use explicit stochastic dynamical modeling of the data-generating process.
-They rely on model comparison \cite{Boettiger2012JRSocInterface, Hessler2022NewJPhys, Hessler2022PnasNexus, Hessler2025NatCommun} or on estimating the Jacobian matrix of the dynamics \cite{Grziwotz2023SciAdv}.
+They rely on model comparison \cite{Boettiger2012JRSocInterface, Hessler2022NewJPhys, Hessler2022PnasNexus, Hessler2025NatCommun}, model fitting but without model comparison \cite{Ditlevsen2023NatCommun}, or on estimating the Jacobian matrix of the dynamics \cite{Grziwotz2023SciAdv}.
 Although a seminal study on EWSs using statistical model comparison works with a small amount of data \cite{Boettiger2012JRSocInterface}, it seems that testing whether a bifurcation is being approached and when requires a relatively large $L$, i.e., the number of samples per control parameter value or per environmental condition.
 For example, reported sample sizes include $L=1000$ \cite{Hessler2022NewJPhys}, $L=750$ \cite{Hessler2022PnasNexus} (but they also showed their method often works well with $L=100$ and $L=150$), $L=2000$ \cite{Hessler2025NatCommun}, and $L=250$ \cite{Grziwotz2023SciAdv}.
 TIPMOC avoids fitting an explicit dynamical system model to the observed data.
 Instead, it carries out model comparison at the level of a summary statistic, $\hat{V}$.
 While scalar EWSs using temporal statistics typically require $L$ that may exceed what is available in many experiments or applications (e.g., $L=100$, as used in the present study), TIPMOC may be relatively data efficient among EWSs that do not use spatial (i.e., multivariate) statistics.
+On the other hand, it is possible to apply TIPMOC without any modification to a sequence of sample variances computed with sliding windows (i.e., to compute $\hat{V}$ from samples of $x$ that fall in a prescribed time window, and one slides such time windows allowing overlaps between them).
+This approach is common in the analysis of experimental data.
+It is data efficient although it sacrifices the sensitivity of $\hat{V}$ to changes in the dynamical system or environment due to a low-pass filtering nature of sliding window analysis.
 We leave a systematic comparison of data efficiency for future work.

 There is increasing use of machine learning for anticipating tipping events \cite{Kong2021PhysRevResearch, Patel2023Chaos, Huang2024NatMachineIntel, Panahi2024PhysRevResearch, LiuZhang2024PhysRevX} and for classifying bifurcation types \cite{Bury2021PNAS, Bury2023NatCommun, Deb2024RSocOpenSci}.
 We do not claim that TIPMOC outperforms any of these methods.
 Rather, TIPMOC is transparent, built directly on conventional scalar EWSs, and can be layered onto studies that already compute $\hat{V}$.
 While TIPMOC is complementary to these machine learning approaches, TIPMOC can be readily combined with machine learning to potentially improve detection of bifurcation and/or estimation of $u_{\text{c}}$.
 This is because TIPMOC takes as input only sequential pairs $\{ (u_1, \hat{V}(u_1)), (u_2, \hat{V}(u_2)), \ldots, \}$.
 A machine-learning variant of TIPMOC would train a neural network (or a different architecture) on various data sequences $\{ (u_1, \hat{V}(u_1)), (u_2, \hat{V}(u_2)), \ldots, \}$ generated from various bifurcating and non-bifurcating dynamical systems.
 Because TIPMOC uses $\hat{V}$ sequences rather than raw state trajectories, the most suitable architectures of neural networks may differ from those used for early warning from raw time series data.
 We defer this topic to future work.